collective/collective.listingviews/README.rst

 - Tags
 - Title (with or without Link)
 - Total number of comments
-- + any custom TAL expressions
+- plus any custom TAL expressions

 Worked Examples
 ===============

-.. include:: ./src/collective/listingviews/tests/listingviews.rst

 See the `doctests for a worked example`_

-.. _doctests for a worked example: ./src/collective/listingviews/tests/listingviews.rst

 Contributing
 ============